 How much is the SSS Unemployment Benefit?

-The country’s pension fund, the Social Security System (SSS) grants all qualified members an amount that is equivalent to twice the half of the member’s average monthly salary credit up to the maximum amount of P20,000.00
+The country’s pension fund grants all qualified members an amount equivalent to half of the member’s average monthly salary credit up to the maximum amount of P20,000.00.

 Who are qualified to avail?

 Employees, including kasambahays and Overseas Foreign Workers (OFWs) – sea-based and land-based are qualified to apply if the involuntary separation from work is due to the following:

 - Retrenchment / Downsizing / Redundancy

 - Closure or cessation of operation

 - Natural or man-made calamities